Memphis Area Transit Authority: Paratransit

-On-Demand
+On-demand service

 Groove On-Demand is an on-demand service launched in February 2021.
-It is the successor to MATA and the Memphis Medical District Collaborative (MMDC)'s Route 500 commuter bus.
+It is the successor to MATA and the Memphis Medical District Collaborative's Route 500 commuter bus.
 The current service also includes the Downtown Memphis Commission as a major supporter.
 Groove serves Downtown, the Medical District, New Chicago, and President's Island.
 Groove operates using software from Via Transportation.

-Ready! by MATA is an on-demand service launched in August 2021.
-It is a one-year pilot program that was implemented as a part of Transit Vision.
-Ready! serves three zones.
-Zone 1 covers the neighborhoods of Boxtown, Westwood, and Whitehaven.
+Ready! by MATA is an on-demand service launched in August 2021 as a part of the Transit Vision network redesign.
+Ready! serves three zones: Zone 1 covers the neighborhoods of Boxtown, Westwood, and Whitehaven.
 Zone 2 consists of Northaven and Frayser.
-Zone 3 in mostly in Cordova.
+Zone 3 is mostly in Cordova.
 Reservations works similarly to ride hailing services, but payments can be made through the GO901 app or in-person with cash.
-Fares are the same as fixed route buses.
+Fares are the same as fixed-route buses.
 Ready! operates Monday-Saturday, 6am-7pm.

+In October 2023, Groove served 11,105 riders.
+Ready! served 5,343 riders in SW Memphis, 2,248 in Northaven/Frayser, and 591 in Cordova.

 Fares

 MATA charges a flat fare for all trips.
 Since June 20, 2020, the full fare is $1 and the senior/disabled fare is $0.50.
 MATA also offers a Daily Fast Pass for $2 ($1 for seniors and disabled individuals), but hasn't offered 7-day or 31-day passes since the beginning of the COVID-19 pandemic.
 Up to three kids under 5 can board for free with fare-paying rider.

 In September 2020 MATA launched GO901, a mobile fare app that allows users to purchase fares and day passes using debit and credit cards.
 In conjunction with the app, MATA started offering free WiFi on vehicles starting in December 2019.

-Ridership

-In 2021, MATA served a total of approximately 5.4 million passengers.
-Of those passengers, approximately 70,000 were from the trolley system and 1.1 million were from MATAplus.
+On August 21, 2023, MATA launched the GO901 Smart Card, which can be refilled on the app or at kiosks and service counters at MATA's transit centers.
+The Smart Card only supports pay-as-you-go payment and can be set up to automatically refill itself.

 Facilities

+MATA administrative offices are on the 12th floor of One Commerce Square.
+In 2023, more space was leased for staff working on capital projects.
+The Trolley Operations and Maintenance facility is located at 547 North Main Street.
+The operations center and road vehicle maintenance facility are located at 1370 Levee Road.
+The facility was opened in 1981 and is located on top of an old garbage dump.

 MATA owns three transit centers, two of which have parking, and one park-and-ride lot.
 MATA also designates several malls as informal park-and-ride lots on its map.

-Maintenance

-MATA owns two facilities at which it maintains its buses, trolleys, and other road vehicles.
-The Trolley Operations and Maintenance facility is located at 547 North Main Street.
-The road vehicle maintenance facility is located at 1370 Levee Road.
+Fixed route ridership

+The ridership statistics shown here are of bus and streetcar fixed route services only and do not include demand response services.